gelofi/hexo-db/README.md

 # hexo-db
-An NPM Package helper to let you interact with your HexoShard on Glitch.
+An NPM Package helper to let you interact with your HexoShard database.

 ## What is HexoDB?
 An easy external database for your small projects, like Discord bots!